amirulafiq4work/paws-preferences/README.md

 Images are fetched dynamically and displayed as swipeable cards.

 ## ✨ Future Enhancements
-Add captions using /cat/says/{text}

-Save preferences in localStorage
+Save user's name and their preferences in localStorage

 Share liked cats on social media